BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 }
 ```

-Since the payload is valid now, Restify will update the user profile (name in our case):
+Since the payload is valid now, Restify will update the user's profile (a name, in our case):

 ```json
 {